NEWS AND INSIGHTS FROM FINTRX

-However, as more capital raisers turn to the space for funding, family offices are finding it more beneficial to become forward-facing: going public with their investment criteria, portfolio, and contact information allows the family office to gain new partnerships and gives capital raisers access to a niche, unique untapped pool of capital.
-As family offices go more public, it's also become noted that these firms are highly interested in alternatives, an advantage for hedge fund managers, venture capitalists, and the like.
+As more capital raisers turn to the space for funding, family offices are finding it advantageous to become forward-facing.
+Going public with their investment criteria, portfolio and contact information allows them to gain new partnerships and gives capital raisers access to a niche, untapped pool of capital.
+As family offices continue to increase transparency, it has become evident that these groups are highly interested in alternatives - an advantage for hedge fund managers, venture capitalists and the like.

-With family offices seeking a variety of companies and funds both public and private with which to diversify portfolios, it only makes sense that these offices would begin to make themselves more public, attending industry conferences and providing their contact details.
-In previous years, ultra-rich single-family offices would be shrouded in secrecy, keeping a close cover on their wealth and activities, deploying their capital from time to time but otherwise maintaining a high degree of secrecy.
-Nowadays, it isn't uncommon to see a large single-family office, such as Hong Kong business magnate Li Ka-Shing's Horizons Ventures, making public the details of their investments in such coveted asset classes as venture capital and life science.
+With family offices seeking a variety of companies and funds (both public and private) with which to diversify investment portfolios, it only makes sense that these groups would begin to make themselves more public.
+In previous years, family offices would be shrouded in secrecy, keeping a close cover on their wealth and activities.
+Nowadays, it is not uncommon to see a large single-family office, such as Hong Kong business magnate Li Ka-Shing's Horizons Ventures for instance, coming forward with details of their past investment history.

-Another benefit for ultra-wealthy single-family offices to go public is the ability to network with and learn from other family offices, swapping ideas and making investor introductions.
-Barron's notes that "many single-family office practitioners, once happy to work alone, are now eager for insights they can gain from their peers and will seek out opportunities to network with the right people."
-The positives abound for family offices to become receptive and forward-facing: investors benefit from flexible capital, and family offices get the opportunity to make new connections and grow networks.
+Another benefit for ultra-wealthy single-family offices to go public is the ability to network with and learn from other offices, swapping ideas and making introductions.
+Barron's notes, "many single-family office practitioners, once happy to work alone, are now eager for insights they can gain from their peers and will seek out opportunities to network with the right people."
+Investors benefit from flexible capital and family offices have the opportunity to make new connections.